Breword/tmux/Contributing.md

   move to the parent cell and resize it if this would allow the pane to become closer to what is requested.

+- ([#2028](https://github.com/tmux/tmux/issues/2028)) Style strings should be
+  saved and parsed when they are used if they contain #{, so that formats can be emdedded in styles.

 ### Large things

 - Better layouts.
 For example it would be good if they were driven by hints